Balance your savings and investments while raising a family

-The amount of financial responsibilities facing this age group can seem daunting.
-Raising a family is expensive enough without having to worry about setting up an emergency fund, paying down the mortgage, putting away money for retirement, saving for your child’s education and everything else that comes along with improving your financial situation.
+The number of financial responsibilities facing this age group can seem daunting.
+Raising a family is expensive enough without having to worry about setting up an emergency fund, paying down the mortgage, putting away money for retirement, saving for your child’s education, and everything else that comes along with improving your financial situation.

 So how do you balance your savings and investments with the everyday costs of raising a growing family?
 You can start by setting up a simple plan for each of these categories to ensure that you are on the right financial path.